ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter29.md

 Since Jīn Líng had frequently come around, he was familiar with their surroundings and led the way to Jingshi.

-Jīn Líng’s words ‘he almost died’ echoed again in Jiāng Chéng’s head, and he seemed to be shaken.
+Jīn Líng’s words, ‘He almost died,’ echoed again in Jiāng Chéng’s head, and he seemed to be shaken.
 However, before he could deeply think about it, they had already reached the gate of Jingshi's front garden.

 From where they were standing, they could hear some faint sound of guqin coming from the backyard, which indicated that someone was at home.